 Mediation is a confidential, constructive and cost-effective process to help couples find workable solutions to disputes which remain unresolved between them.
 It is a highly efficient alternative to litigation for couples who want to avoid lengthy and expensive battles through the courts and who would rather remain in control of how to manage their future than leaving it to their legal representatives to determine outcomes.

-Relationship break-down is a difficult time for separating couples and it may not be easy for you to agree on financial and practical matters especially where children are involved.
-It may be that you are confused and scared about the practicalities of parenting separately, how the children will cope with the break-up and what future arrangements will be for who they live with and what time they share with each parent, your future finances, division of property and what options might be available to each of you to face the challenges before you.
+Relationship break-down is a difficult time for separating couples.
+It may not be easy for you to agree on financial and practical matters especially where children are involved.
+You may be confused and scared about the practicalities of parenting separately, wondering how the children will cope with the break-up and what the future arrangements for them will be.
+Your future finances, division of property and what options might be available are also going to be important factors for discussion.

-By participating in the mediation process, the overall cost of the relationship breakdown will be dramatically reduced both as to cost and emotional trauma.
+By participating in the mediation process, the overall expense of the relationship breakdown will be dramatically reduced both as to cost and emotional trauma.

 In the privacy of your structured sessions, your mediator using skills as a trained Resolution Mediator combined with a thorough understanding of family law, will act in a fair and balanced way to support you and your partner equally.
 Your mediator will assist you both to establish and maintain a good line of communication, to ensure that each of you gets an equal opportunity to raise issues of concern and to guide you both to find your own workable and sustainable arrangements so that you can face your new future roles with confidence.